 Like I said before in another interview, each one should do his best in his own field.
 If your field has nothing to do with activism, politics or business, just do your best as a person.
 And if someone is working in a Lebanese embassy, he should do his best to put pressure for change and for new elections and etc.

 So I would tell people to do their best, whatever they are, in whatever way they can.

 Audrey is a US-based master’s student in international relations and communications with a diverse palette of passions including art, languages, women’s rights, refugee and displacement issues, and progressive activism & civic engagement in both American and Lebanese contexts.
 She is half-Lebanese, half-American and grew up in Birmingham, Alabama with an ever-exciting blend of Southern and Lebanese cultures.

-Sabine is half-French half-Lebanese born and raised in France.
-After graduating with a Master’s degree in Entrepreneurship, she decided to dig more into her origins and go live in Lebanon for almost a year.
-While reconnecting to her roots, she also realized the importance of art in her life, thanks to her volunteering at Haven for Artists, a one-year photography project, and her daily writing amongst other things.
-Since her return, she is dedicating her time to Lebanon-related missions and her artistic interests with the aim of working in arts & cultural management.
+Sabine Hakim is French-Lebanese and was born and raised in France.
+After graduating with a Master’s degree in Entrepreneurship, she decided to learn more about her origins by living in Lebanon for almost a year.
+While reconnecting with her roots, she also realized the importance of art in her life.
+When Sabine moved back to France, she started volunteering at Meghterbin Mejtemiin and joined Al Rawiya as the Art Section Editor.
+She is currently pursuing a Master’s degree in Music Business Management in Paris.